input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Peras workshop

-A follow-up from the  [Peras workshop in Edinburgh](https://docs.google.com/document/d/1dv796m2Fc7WH38DNmGc68WOXnqtxj7F30o-kGzM4zKA/edit) which happened in October 2023 was to define a set of questions and experiments to be conducted in order to better understand the properties of the Peras protocol, along with an assessment of the protocol's _Software readiness level_ (SRL).
-The following sections recall the questions that were raised during the workshop, providing or pointing to some answers, and the SRL assessment along with a comparison with current estimated SRL.
+A follow-up action from the [Peras workshop in Edinburgh](https://docs.google.com/document/d/1dv796m2Fc7WH38DNmGc68WOXnqtxj7F30o-kGzM4zKA/edit), which happened in September 2023, was to define a set of questions and experiments to be conducted in order to better understand the properties of the Peras protocol, along with an assessment of the protocol's _Software readiness level_.
+The following sections recall the questions that were raised during the workshop, points to the answers given, and details the SRL assessment along with a comparison with current estimated SRL.

 ### Questions about Peras

 For each of these questions we check whether or not it has been answered:

 * [x] How do you detect double voting?
 Is double voting possible?
 How can the voting state be bounded?
-  * each vote is signed individually and the signature is checked by the receiving node
+  * _Each vote is signed individually and the signature is checked by the receiving node_
 * [x] How are the voting committee members selected?
 What are the properties of the voting committee?
-  * Committee members are selected by a VRF-based sortition, its properties are exposed in the paper and [overview](#overview)
+  * _Committee members are selected by a VRF-based sortition, its properties are exposed in the paper and [overview](#overview)_
 * [x] Where should votes be included: block body, block header, or some other aggregate
-  * models and simulation show that votes need to be aggregated independently and certificates be part of "some" block bodies
+  * _Models and simulation show that votes need to be aggregated independently and certificates be part of "some" block bodies_
 * [ ] Under what circumstance can a cool down be entered?
-  * the question of how much adversarial power is needed to trigger a cool-down period is still open
+  * _The question of how much adversarial power is needed to trigger a cool-down period is still open_
 * [x] How significant is the risk of suppressing votes to trigger a cool-down period?
-  * it is significant, as being able to trigger cool-downs often ruins the benefits of Peras
+  * _It is significant, as being able to trigger cool-downs often ruins the benefits of Peras_
 * [x] Should vote contributions be incentivized?
-  * probably not
+  * _Probably not_
 * [x] How much weight is added per round of voting?
-  * this is a parameter $B$ in the protocol
+  * _This is a parameter $B$ in the protocol whose exact value depends on business requirements_
 * [ ] How to expose the weight/settlement of a block to a consumer of chain data, such as a wallet?
-  * this has not been addressed yet, as most of the user-facing and business domain aspects of the protocol
+  * _This has not been addressed yet, as most of the user-facing and business domain aspects of the protocol_
 * [x] Can included votes be aggregated into an artifact to prove the existence of votes & the weight they provide?
-  * yes, this is the role of certificates
+  * _This is the role of certificates_

 ### Potential jugular experiments for Peras

 We refer the reader to the relevant section for each of those potential experiments:

 * [x] Network traffic simulation of vote messages
-  * this has been simulated but needs to be refined
+  * _This has been [simulated](#simulations) but needs to be refined_
 * [x] Protocol formalization & performance simulations of Peras
-  * this has been done in Agda with (parts of) performance modeling using ΔQ and simulation
+  * _This has been done in [Agda](#agda-specification) with (parts of) performance modeling using [ΔQ](#network-performance-analysis) and simulation_
 * [x] Optimal look-back parameter (measured in number of slots) within a round
-  * [ ] Historic analytical study (*n*-sigma for reliability based on the number of 9s desired)
+  * [ ] Historic analytical study ($n$-$\sigma$ for reliability based on the number of 9s desired)
-  * [x] Some parameters value are provided in the research paper and [slides](https://docs.google.com/presentation/d/1QGCvDoOJIWug8jJgCNv3p9BZV-R8UZCyvosgNmN-lJU/edit#slide=id.g2ca1209fec0_0_450)
+  * [x] _Some parameters value are provided in the research paper and [slides](https://docs.google.com/presentation/d/1QGCvDoOJIWug8jJgCNv3p9BZV-R8UZCyvosgNmN-lJU/edit#slide=id.g2ca1209fec0_0_450)_
 * [ ] Chain growth simulations for the accumulation of vote data
-  * This has not been done as the protocol has evolved since the workshop
+  * _This has not been done as the protocol has evolved since the workshop_
 * [x] Added chain catch-up time
-  * This is cool-down period length and is estimated in the [slides](https://docs.google.com/presentation/d/1QGCvDoOJIWug8jJgCNv3p9BZV-R8UZCyvosgNmN-lJU/edit#slide=id.g2ca1209fec0_0_450)
+  * _This is cool-down period length and is estimated in the [slides](https://docs.google.com/presentation/d/1QGCvDoOJIWug8jJgCNv3p9BZV-R8UZCyvosgNmN-lJU/edit#slide=id.g2ca1209fec0_0_450)_
 * [ ] Cost of defusing votes and blocks that contain votes
-  * not estimated
+  * _Not estimated_
 * [ ] Need to refine: Voting committee selection via sampling needs to define how to analyze the needed properties of the committee.

 ### SRL